-There are many studies documenting the effectiveness of PRP when treating knee pain as a resulting of degenerative change.
-The doctor is injecting a high concentration of your own platelets into the knee joint.
+There are many studies documenting the effectiveness of PRP when treating joint pain as a resulting of degenerative change.
+The doctor is injecting a high concentration of your own platelets into the joint.
 Platelets are a normal component of blood, and they assist with blood clotting.
 However, they also contain many growth factors that can help with pain relief in degenerative or painful joints.
 Many studies show the pain relief with PRP can be similar to the results achieved with injection of hyaluronic acid.

 PRP is also not covered under the medical services plan.
 The costs range from $500-$650.
 Some extended health care plans will cover the cost of this treatment.

 The use of stem cells to treat joint disease is a relatively newer treatment available to patients.
 At this time, this is not offered locally.
 Some patients travel to the US to pursue stem cell treatment.
 Talk to your doctor to see if you are a candidate.
 There are no long term studies documenting the benefits of this treatment.
 Early results seem promising, but more research is needed.
 These injections are very expensive (e.g. $4000-8000 USD) and with limited data caution should be used prior to investing in this treatment.

 Whenever a doctor uses a needle to inject a substance into a joint, there are potential risks.
 There is a risk of infection, but luckily the risks are very small.
 After any injection, some patients notice an increase in pain and swelling for a very short period of time.
 This is usually normal.
 However, if the pain and swelling are quite severe, there are difficulties with bending or standing on the leg, there is redness, or a fever develops then this is ABNORMAL.
 This is a sign that an infection is developing and you should go to an emergency department right away.